bragajj/TIRG-BonnFurniture/README.md

-# TIRG Composing Text and Image for Image Retrieval with Bonn Furniture Styles dataset
+# Retrieving Furniture Image and Style with TIRG

 by Jeffery Braga, Doris Chia-ching Lin